 If you suffer from headaches, you are not alone.
 Almost everyone has an occasional headache.
 Migraine headaches occur in 1 in 7 adults.
 Frequent headaches, defined as a headache 3 times a week or more, occurs in 5% of the population.
 While headaches are generally managed by neurologists, some headaches are not responsive to conventional medication treatments.
-If conventional treatments are not working to stop your headaches, the doctors at Unique Pain Medicine offer cutting edge treatments that actually work!
+If conventional treatments are not controlling your headaches, the doctors at Unique Pain Medicine offer cutting edge treatments that actually work!

-In younger professionals, headaches frequently occur secondary to inflammation in the cervical spine.
+In younger professionals, headaches frequently occur secondary to inflammation of the cervical spine.
 This is called Cervicogenic headache.
 If conventional migraine treatments are not working, an upper cervical facet injection can help diagnose and treat the source of the headaches.
 If a facet injection breaks the pain cycle, the cause of the migraine is likely cervicogenic.
 A correct diagnosis will lead to a successful treatment plan, resulting in resolution of headaches and improved quality of life.

 Cervicogenic Headaches (CGH)

-Treatment for headaches include:
+Treatment for cervicogenic headaches include: